 I am also researching the public and private life of Malcolm MacDonald: an important and unconventional British diplomat and architect of decolonisation.
-MacDonald was also an important art collector in a range of genres.
-As well as underpinning an exhibition at the Durham Oriental Museum this research will form the basis of a new publication about the importance of art and material culture to MacDonald's diplomatic success.
+Malcolm was also an important art collector in a range of genres.
+As well as underpinning an exhibition at the Durham Oriental Museum this research will form the basis of several new publications, including an article forthcoming with Journal of the History of Collections about Malcolm's collecting activities.

 - British intelligence and the Cold War

 - Western art collectors and the relationship between public/private diplomacy